 For any Whitney cube $S\in \mathcal{W}$, we have $ 2S'\subset D$, thus, Lemma~\ref{lem5} guarantees that

 Now, we estimate the number of cubes of the same size in the above sum.
-Formulated after Definition~\ref{df44} property (vii) of Whitney cubes guarantees that, for every Whitney cube $S\subset cQ$, there exists a vertical line (it is defined by the axis $x_d$ of the corresponding $R$-window), which intersects finitely many Whitney cubes of size $\ell(S)$.
+Property~(vii) of Whitney cubes, formulated after Definition~\ref{df44}, guarantees that, for every Whitney cube $S\subset cQ$, there exists a vertical line (it is defined by the axis $x_d$ of the corresponding $R$-window), which intersects finitely many Whitney cubes with side length $\ell(S)$.
 The number of the corresponding cubes is estimated above by a constant $C$ depending only on the Lipschitz constants of the domain $D$.
 Thus,

 where $\sharp{S}$ denotes the number of all cubes with side length $\ell(S)$ intersecting the cube $cQ$.

 Let $s$ be the integer such that $2^s= \ell(S)$ and let $m$ be the integer such that $2^m\leq \ell(cQ)<2^{m+1}$.
 Then